NCBI-Hackathons/NeuroFindeR/README.md

 ## Awesome Logo

 ## We developed an unbiased computational strategy to identify distinct populations that presumably represent neurons, glia, debris, and ambient RNA, starting with the Seurat R package.

-# What is <this software>?
+# What is NeuroFindeR?

 Overview Diagram

-# How to use <this software>
+# How to use NeuroFindeR

 # Software Workflow Diagram

 # File structure diagram
 #### _Define paths, variable names, etc_

 ### Installing <this software> from Github